 These inner regions are warm enough to excite line emission at the mid-infrared (MIR) wavelengths, which has allowed the volatile molecular content of this planet-forming material to be studied with several generations of high-resolution spectrographs and space-based telescopes \citep{Pontoppidan_2014}.
 JWST is now providing an unprecedented view of this gas-phase chemistry \citep{vanDishoeck_2023,Kamp_2023,Henning_2024}, and its intriguing diversity across the disc population.
-For example, the multitudinous abundant hydrocarbons, and weak/absent water seen towards very low-mass stars \citep{Tabone_2023,Arabhavi_2024} confirms the carbon-rich nature of their discs previously inferred from abundant \ce{C2H2} in Spitzer spectra \citep{Pascucci_2009b,Pascucci_2013}.
-On the other hand, in T Tauri stars with masses $\gtrsim 0.3\,M_{\sun}$, the main molecules tend to be \ce{H2O} and \ce{CO2}.
-In this case, diversity is seen between `\ce{CO2}-dominated spectra' such as those of GW Lup \citep{Grant_2023} and CX Tau \citep{Vlasblom_2024b} in which the Q-branch of \ce{CO2} is particularly prominent \citep{Pontoppidan_2010} - and in which the \ce{^13CO2} isotopologue may also be detected - and spectra where the forest of water lines is the most prominent such as those of CI Tau, GK Tau, HP Tau, IQ Tau \citep{Banzatti_2023}, Sz 98 \citep{Gasman_2023}, SY Cha \citep{Schwarz_2024} and DR Tau \citep{Temmink_2024a,Temmink_2024b}.
+For example, the multitudinous abundant hydrocarbons and weak or absent water seen towards very low-mass stars \citep{Tabone_2023,Arabhavi_2024} confirms the carbon-rich nature of their discs previously inferred from abundant \ce{C2H2} in Spitzer spectra \citep{Pascucci_2009b,Pascucci_2013}.
+On the other hand, in T Tauri stars with masses of $\gtrsim 0.3\,M_{\sun}$, the main molecules tend to be \ce{H2O} and \ce{CO2}.
+In this case, diversity is seen between `\ce{CO2}-dominated spectra', such as those of GW Lup \citep{Grant_2023} and CX Tau \citep{Vlasblom_2024b} in which the Q-branch of \ce{CO2} is particularly prominent \citep{Pontoppidan_2010} ---and in which the \ce{^13CO2} isotopologue may also be detected---, and spectra where the forest of water lines is the most prominent, such as those of CI Tau, GK Tau, HP Tau, IQ Tau \citep{Banzatti_2023}, Sz 98 \citep{Gasman_2023}, SY Cha \citep{Schwarz_2024}, and DR Tau \citep{Temmink_2024a,Temmink_2024b}.

-To understand the origin of this diversity, we must determine which factors determine the inner disc chemistry: for example, does it reflect the chemical equilibrium, given the temperature, stellar radiation field, dust distribution and cosmic ray flux \citep[e.g.][]{Eistrup_2016,Eistrup_2018}, or is it maintained out of equilibrium by significant transport of volatiles, either in the gas phase following the accretion flow or as ices on inwardly drifting dust grains?
-Moreover, to what extent does the observed chemistry rely on which layers of the disc the measurements probe?
+To understand the origin of this diversity, we must identify the factors that determine the inner disc chemistry: for example, we must decipher whether this chemistry reflects the chemical equilibrium, given the temperature, stellar radiation field, dust distribution, and cosmic ray flux \citep[e.g.][]{Eistrup_2016,Eistrup_2018}, or a non-equilibrium maintained by significant transport of volatiles, either in the gas phase following the accretion flow or as ices on inwardly drifting dust grains.
+Moreover, the extent to which the observed chemistry relies on which of the layers of the disc are probed by the measurements remains uncertain.